-For category III.E, the main parameters to monitor are the amount of biomass combusted, the composition of the biomass through representative sampling, the auxiliary fuel used, the non-biomass carbon in the waste combusted, the total quantity of waste combusted, the average truck capacity, the power consumption and generation and the distance for transporting the waste in baseline and the project scenario.
+The main parameters to monitor are the amount of biomass combusted, the composition of the biomass through representative sampling, the average truck capacity, the power consumption and the distance for transporting the waste in baseline and the project scenario.

 The project participants will demonstrate annually that the amount of waste combusted in the project activity facilities would have been disposed in a solid waste disposal site without methane recovery in the absence of the project activity.